Lower Back Pain And Treatment

 Take control of your life back by getting relief of your lower back pain.
 You can call us and contact any of your North Burnaby chiropractors or physiotherapists.

-Lower Back Pain Causes
+What Causes Lower Back Pain

 There can be many different reasons you are having low back pain or lumbago.
 Here are some of the more common injuries:

-1. Low back muscles strain
+1. Low back muscle strain

 When you overload your muscles and tendons, this can lead straining your lower back.
 This can happen either over a long period of time due to repetitive movements, or suddenly such as falling or lifting improperly.
 As your muscles and tendons get overworked, this leads to inflammation and tearing of those tissues causing soreness and pain.
-With a strained back, you might find it hard to bend over, pick things up from the floor or to put on your socks
+With a strained back, you might find it hard to bend over, pick things up from the floor or to put on your socks.

 2. Back sprain